skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 woods.
 Gereg suggests leaving the heavy items there in the woods where he can recover them later.

 By this time the sun is going down.
-Eomer goes east through the woods to the blacksmith's shop, which is a ten-minute walk.
+Eomier goes east through the woods to the blacksmith's shop, which is a ten-minute walk.
 Everyone else gathers at the tavern and waits with a glass of ale.
 (Skeeve has Tea, Enoch abstains.)

-Eomer watches the building as the sun sets.
+Eomier watches the building as the sun sets.
 It looks like there is a circle of tents in front of the house, and a number of guards are gathered there, talking.
 He sneaks up to the back of the house and peeks through the rear window with his mirror.

 > Dungeon master mistake.
-Looking back, would Eomer still have his
+Looking back, would Eomier still have his
 > mirror?
 They lost their backpacks in the shipwreck, and spent an
 > awful night being beaten against the rocks off the coast.
 Assuming
 > he even had it with him (and not in his pack) would the mirror have
 > survived the harsh treatment?
 Since I didn't challenge him on this,
 > then I guess so...

 A soldier is inside, working on something.
-Eomer can hear the banging of pots.
+Eomier can hear the banging of pots.
 This room is clearly the kitchen.
 After watching the place a bit longer, he returns to town.